 “The future of Space travel will depend on our ability to provide radiation countermeasure to protect our astronauts.”

-Our proposed work will result in rapid development of radiation countermeasures (single targets for first-in-class, and combination targets for best-in-class) for deployment in deep-space missions.
-These will be developed using our proprietary FAST platform for high-throughput, rapid, and targeted gene manipulation (reversible) of immune and other hematopoietic proteins, to utilize our own body to create these protective enzymes to counter and repair the damage caused by deep space radiation.
+This partnership will result in rapid development of radiation countermeasures (single targets for first-in-class, and combination targets for best-in-class) for deployment in deep-space missions.
+These will be developed using our proprietary platform for high-throughput, rapid, and targeted gene manipulation (reversible) of immune and other hematopoietic proteins, to utilize our own body to create these protective enzymes to counter and repair the damage caused by deep space radiation.

 In long space exploration missions, astronauts are subjected to increased amounts of radiation exposure, which can lead to Acute Radiation Syndrome (ARS).

 While specific haemopoietic protein variants have been used as medical countermeasures (MCM) for ARS, several recent studies have identified need for inclusion of other targets to provide more effective radiation-exposure treatment.
 Recent multi-omics studies and radiobiological insights have also provided new gene targets to act as radiation MCM.
 Using a range of different proteins poses significant challenges and associated logistical challenges in their safe transportation and storage during space travel.
 Existing genetic manipulation methods are laborious, expensive, and inefficient.
-We propose to address this market and technology void by rapid design, build, and test of molecules using a proprietary FAST platform to target any gene in any organism.
-Our platform generates FASTmers (nucleic acid-nanoparticle-based high-throughput synthesis, purification, and delivery) to up- or down- regulate any desired gene.
+We address this market and technology void using our proprietary platform technology that can target and regulate expression of desired genes.